 Students going on affiliate study abroad programs will have international health insurance coverage through your provider.
 Ask your program provider for details on your insurance coverage.

-*A few of RIT's affiliate providers do not provide international health insurance - School for Field Studies, Siena School for Liberal Arts, Sea Semester, SRISA.
-RIT students studying abroad through one of these providers will be covered by RIT's On Call insurance.
+*A few of RIT's affiliate providers do not provide international health insurance - Budapest Semester in Mathematics, School for Field Studies, Siena School for Liberal Arts, Sea Semester, SRISA.
+RIT students studying abroad through one of these providers will be covered by RIT's travel assistance provider, Chubb Educational Travel.

 Purchasing International Health Insurance

-The resources below provide information on purchasing international health insurance if you are not covered under On Call, your affiliate study abroad provider, or just wish to have supplemental insurance.
+The resources below provide information on purchasing international health insurance if you are not covered under Chubb Educational Travel, your affiliate study abroad provider, or just wish to have supplemental insurance.
 When shopping for international health insurance, costs vary depending on the amount of coverage you want (typically $100,000) and if you want a co-pay.

 - RIT Student Accident & Sickness Insurance Program - RIT student insurance with international coverage

-- International Student Identity Card - includes international health insurance for U.S. students
+- International Student Identity Card - may include international health insurance for U.S. students

 - HTH Worldwide - international medical insurance